assyrianic/Tagha/documentation/ISA.md

 peforms logical rightward bit shift of the integer value of a source register to a destination register.

-## SHAL

-### Description
-peforms arithmetic leftward bit shift of the integer value of a source register to a destination register.

 ## SHAR

 ### Description